ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We craft innovative, mission-driven storytelling, digital solutions, and creative campaigns that amplify your purpose.
+      We craft innovative brand strategy, digital solutions, and mission-driven creative campaigns that amplify your purpose.
 Whether you're a nonprofit, ethical brand, or CSR leader, we help you engage supporters, grow your influence, and make a real difference.